Analysis: Shell admits 1.5C climate goal means immediate end to fossil fuel growth

 “The advertising industry is changing, and these agencies are at the forefront of a historic shift away from polluting clients.
 They are showing that you can grow a powerful creative business without relying on fossil fuel clients,” Clean Creatives executive directorDuncan Meisel said in a statement.

 “The question for executives at other agencies is simple: Do you want to be a leader in this transition, or will you be left behind by it?”
 Meisel added.
-“Our industry’s brightest minds are ready to come together to address the climate crisis, and we […]
+“Our industry’s brightest minds are ready to come together to address the climate crisis, and […]

 Read the Full Article